perchbirdd/Unscrambler/README.md

 # Using the library

+## Installing

+In the past, the library was only available via submodule.
+Now, the library is available via NuGet!

+The versioning of the library is based on the game version.
+It will follow the format: "major.minor.hotfix.libVersion".
+For example, the initial library version for 7.2 would be 7.2.0.0.
+7.25 would be 7.25.0.0.
+After 1 hotfix on 7.25, the library would become version 7.25.1.0.
+If there were updates or fixes to the library after that, the version would become 7.25.1.1.

+## In code

 The functionality is condensed into two classes, `KeyGenerator` and `Unscrambler`.

 You obtain a `KeyGenerator` like so: